 Canine Cruciate Ligament Injury (CCLI) is the leading cause of pelvic limb lameness in dogs.
 Although tearing of this ligament can occur as a result of an athletic injury, a significant number of patients suffer from degeneration of the ligament that leads to failure with minimal trauma.
-The primary cause of this degeneration is unknown but is likely the result of several factors including genetics and conformation.
-Veterinary surgeons and researchers are constantly studying potential contributing factors to CCLI and exploring surgical techniques that may improve long term function.
+The primary cause of this degeneration is unknown but likely due to several factors, including genetics and conformation.
+Veterinary surgeons and researchers constantly study potential contributing factors to CCLI and explore surgical techniques that may improve long-term function.

-(3) Tibial Tuberosity Advancement The Tibial Tuberosity Advancement (TTA) is a technique developed in Switzerland between 2002-2004.
+The Tibial Tuberosity Advancement (TTA) is a technique developed in Switzerland between 2002-2004.
 Like the TPLO, this technique involves the creation of a controlled fracture (osteotomy) to alter the geometry of the stifle joint to restore stability.
 This procedure also utilizes surgical implants to stabilize the osteotomy until bone healing is complete.
-This technique has the potential advantage of avoiding the weight bearing surface of the bone that may potentially result in a more rapid return to normal function.
+This technique has the potential advantage of avoiding the bone’s weight-bearing surface, which may result in a more rapid return to normal function.